Electric Vehicle Insurance: Costs, Coverage & Best Companies in 2026

 Average EV vs. Gas Car Insurance Costs in 2026

 The insurance cost gap between electric and gas-powered vehicles varies significantly by region, model, and insurer.
-Understanding these differences helps EV buyers budget accurately for total ownership costs when comparing cheap car insurance options.
+Understanding these differences helps EV buyers budget accurately for total ownership costs.
+The car insurance industry trends for 2026 confirm that the EV insurance premium gap remains one of the defining issues shaping the market this year.

 Vehicle Type Average Annual Premium Monthly Cost

-State-specific variations tell a different story in high-adoption markets.
-California and New Jersey now see EV premiums only 15–31% higher than gas vehicles, while states with minimal EV infrastructure like Arkansas and Pennsylvania still see near-doubling of premiums.
+State-specific variations paint a different story in high-adoption markets.
+California now sees EV premiums only 15–31% higher than gas vehicles, while states with minimal EV infrastructure can see near-doubling of premiums.
+Overall auto insurance rate growth has slowed considerably — rising modestly in 2025 and projected at less than 1% in 2026 — but EV-specific rates have not yet seen broad decreases.
+Learn more about overall car insurance rate trends for the full picture.

 Model-Specific Insurance Costs